Riot announces new League of Legends esports boss

 Rozelle and Kennedy have overseen the past three world championships, growing the elite competitive scene to over 100 pro teams with more than 800 players.
 Last year's world championship drew nearly 100 million viewers, on par with that of this year's Super Bowl.

-Kennedy will oversee a division focused on new business, and Rozelle will lead a group exploring new esports initiatives, according to a news release from the company.
+Kennedy will oversee a division focused on new business, and Rozelle will lead a group exploring new esports initiatives, according to the release.

 More AP Esports: https://apnews.com/Esports and https://twitter.com/AP_Sports